by Sarah Hitt

 Evidence shows that positive employee experience leads to positive customer experience, regardless of the industry.
 The connection between employees and customers is even more heightened in healthcare due to the nature of people caring for people.
 Use your resources to benefit your organization the best way possible by investing in employee experience, which will, in turn, lead to positive patient experiences and a healthy bottom line.

-In our final blog in this series, “Influencing Patient Experience,” I provide insight on the two factors that have gained the most importance in today’s healthcare environment: (1) increasing your sample size and (2) reducing the amount of time it takes to receive, analyze and act on patient feedback.
+In our final blog in this series, “Influencing Patient Experience,” I provide insight on the two factors that have gained importance in improving Patient Satisfaction: (1) increasing your sample size and (2) reducing the amount of time it takes to receive, analyze and act on patient feedback.

 Sarah HittCX Expert, Field Sales